My Move To Denver from Nomad to Normal

 Every day in my inbox, Facebook, or Instagram I hear from another person wanting to get together.
 People are connecting with me, and readers are reaching out.
 I’m pretty quickly getting to know the media and PR crowd here.
 At the last travel meetup, I went to in Denver I walked away with a bunch of new cards/numbers.

 I’ve even had long-time readers contact me when they found out I was settling down in Denver to tell me they live in Colorado or had a relative who lived here.
-The most surprising is when long-time reader, Tricia, contacted me to go to breakfast since she was passing through Denver visiting her son.
-This wasn’t that unusual, I love to meet up with readers when I can.
+The most surprising thing was when long-time reader Tricia contacted me to go to breakfast since she was passing through Denver to visit her son.
+This wasn’t that unusual; I love to meet up with readers when I can.
 But she went a step further and actually brought me an apartment-warming gift.
-I was overwhelmed at the thought that strangers can be so welcoming.
+I was overwhelmed by the thought that strangers could be so welcoming.

 Meeting long-time reader Tricia for brunch.